01 of 10

 White granites are popular because of the light and bright look.
 It can be used to lighten up a kitchen that uses dark cabinetry or dark flooring, but can also be used with whites or painted cabinetry.

-Arctic is from Silestone's Ocean Series which takes inspiration from, none other than, the ocean!
-We love the Arctic because of its natural granite looking veins and light color.
+Arctic is from Silestone's Ocean Series, which takes inspiration from the ocean.
+The Arctic has natural granite-looking veins and light color.
 It makes you want to grab your parka and cuddle up to the fire.Continue to 8 of 10 below.

 08 of 10